zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 This will use an Azure Storage Queue trigger, and an input dataset from Cosmos DB, pulling in customers.
 Output dataset will be Azure Cosmos DB orders table, and an update to set processed = true, and the processedDate to today.

-#### Task to complete
+#### Tasks to complete

-- Add a Queue trigger Function, using the output from the OrdersCosmosTrigger as its trigger
+- Add a Queue trigger Function, using the output from the OrdersCosmosTrigger as its trigger:
   - Name: ProcessOrders
   - Queue name: orderqueue (case sensitive)
-  - Rename the Message parameter name to orderToProcess
+  - Rename the Message parameter name to orderToProcess.
-  - Add an Azure Cosmos DB input, connected to the users collection in your Cosmos DB
+  - Add an Azure Cosmos DB input, connected to the users collection in your Cosmos DB.
-  - Add an Azure Queue Storage output
+  - Add an Azure Queue Storage output:
     - Message parameter name: outputQueue
     - Queue name: notificationqueue (case sensitive)
-  - Get the code for the ProcessOrders function from VS Code, in the AzureFunctions folder, select ProcessOrders.js
+  - Get the code for the ProcessOrders function from VS Code, in the AzureFunctions folder, select ProcessOrders.js.
-- Register a new account in the app, and use a cell phone number where you can receive text message in the phone field
+- Register a new account in the app, and use a cell phone number where you can receive text message in the phone field.
--  Sign in and place an order
+-  Sign in and place an order.

 #### Exit criteria

-- Verify you can see the ProcessOrders Function processing records in the Azure portal
+- Verify you can see the ProcessOrders Function processing records in the Azure portal.

     ![One item is highlighted in this screenshot of the ProcessOrders Function processing records.](media/unguided-image29.png "Verify that you can see processing records")